 - tissue microprocessing

-These ideas have led to new ways to interact with tissue & cellular constructs, and resulted in a new class of molecular methods: micro-immunohistochemistry (μIHC) and micro-fluorescent in situ hybridization (μFISH), and Spatialyse.
+His work has led to new ways to interact with tissue & cellular constructs, and resulted in a distinct class of molecular methods:

 Research interests & brief bio: He is interested in applying and leveraging micro/nano-technologies to realize new analytical tools and assays for chemical & biomolecule analysis.
 These topics also encompass certain aspects of Nano-biotechnology.
 Some of the microfluidic approaches he is highly interested are hydrodynamics, eletrokinetics and compartmentalization.